IBM/platform-services-node-sdk/README.md

 // A 'require' statement that reflects the old package name: const UserManagementV1 = require('ibm-platform-services/user-management/v1');

-// with the new package
-const UserManagementV1 = require('@ibm-cloud/platform-services/user-management/v1');
+// Modify this to reflect the new package name: const UserManagementV1 = require('@ibm-cloud/platform-services/user-management/v1');

 ```